ShopLab-Team/jira-github-webhook/README.md

 You can also use the command `doctl compute function create <FUNCTION_NAME>` to create a new function in DigitalOcean.

-Alternatively you want to use packages.scripts in package.json - like npm run watch - which will also deploy the function to DigitalOcean and watch or use install.sh to deploy the function once.
+Alternatively you want to use packages.scripts in package.json - like npm run watch - which will also deploy the function to DigitalOcean and watch or use do-init.sh to deploy the function once.
 This script can be executed multiple times to update the function.

 ## Connecting to JIRA
 You will need to create a new webhook in the JIRA automation settings.
 The webhook should send a payload to the URL of your DigitalOcean function.